 Like any human being, slaves also desired to be free.
-Therefore at times they ran away from their masters, in search of everlasting freedom.
-According to the Roman Law however a runaway slave was still a slave.
+Therefore at times, they ran away from their masters, in search of everlasting freedom.
+According to Roman Law, however, a runaway slave was still a slave.
 Running away did not set him free.
 Not legally.
-In fact he had to keep on running to avoid capture by his master and it was only a matter of time until he was captured.
-Under the Roman law a slave had to meet one out of three conditions in order to receive his freedom.
+In fact, he had to keep on running to avoid capture by his master and it was only a matter of time until he was captured.
+Under Roman law, a slave had to meet one out of three conditions in order to receive his freedom.

 A. He was free if he repaid the money his master paid for him.
 (It’s ironic because slaves did not possess any money.)